Skip to main content

 • The number of participants

-• The criteria used to determine who is eligible for the clinical trial
+• The criteria used to determine who is suitable to be included in the clinical trial

 • A schedule for procedures, tests, drugs and dosages